 To execute our growth plan, we must attract and retain highly qualified personnel.
 Competition where we maintain offices is intense, especially for engineers experienced in designing and developing software and experienced sales professionals.
 We have from time to time experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
 Many of the companies with which we compete for experienced personnel have greater resources than we have and may attempt to recruit our highly skilled employees.
 In addition, certain domestic immigration laws restrict or limit our ability to recruit internationally.
 Any changes to Israeli, United Kingdom, European or the U.S. immigration policies that restrain the flow of technical and professional talent may inhibit our ability to recruit and retain highly qualified employees.
 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.
 If the perceived value of our equity awards declines, it may harm our ability to recruit and retain highly skilled employees.

 Volatility or lack of appreciation in the price of our ADSs may also affect our ability to attract and retain our key employees.
-Many of our senior personnel and other key employees have become, or will soon become, vested in a substantial amount of options.
-Employees may be more likely to leave us if the shares they own or the shares underlying their vested options or restricted share units have significantly appreciated in value relative to the original purchase price of the shares or the exercise price of the options, or conversely, if the exercise price of the options that they hold are significantly above the market price of our ADSs.
+Many of our senior personnel and other key employees have become, or will soon become, vested in a substantial amount of options, restricted share units ("RSUs") and performance share units ("PSUs").
+Employees may be more likely to leave us if the shares they own or the shares underlying their vested options, RSUs or PSUs have significantly decreased in value relative to the original purchase price of the shares or the exercise price of the options.